TSBrinker/day_trip_generator/README.md

 # day_trip_generator
-This is my first project
-I'm gonna make a generator that will generate a day trip
+A generator that will provide the user with a random selection of transportation, a destination, a restaurant, and an activity to plan a hypothetical day trip.
+If unhappy with generated day trip, a user is able to re-roll for a new trip until satisfied.